 I am a Professor for Political Science, Quantitative Methods in the Social Sciences at the School of Social Sciences and a project director at the Mannheimer Zentrum für Europäische Sozialforschung (MZES), University of Mannheim.
 Further, I am a member of the Mannheim Center for Data Science (MCDS).
 My substantive research focuses on electoral behavior, public opinion and comparative politics.
 I am interested in the processes by which electoral institutions pre-structure an individual's decision-making process and its consequences for voters, party strategies and election outcomes.
 My current work draws on research in political behavior and electoral systems in comparative perspective in order to provide a micro-theory of how actors facing institutional constraints form expectations about the consequences of their behavior.
 Recent projects expand this idea also to areas such as legislative politics and empirical legal studies.
 I am currently also involved in a forecasting project, Zweitstimme.org, to predict the outcome of federal elections.

-From here you can access my curriculum vitae.
+Above you can access my curriculum vitae.
 It provides information about ongoing research projects, conference presentations, working papers and publications.
 You can download some of my working papers and publications.
 On this site you will also find information and syllabi about courses I teach or have taught at the State University of New York at Stony Brook and at the University of Mannheim.